ALVISO BUFFERLANDS

 The roads to the site travels through residential and business park neighborhoods where there is street parking available.
 Public transportation is available via VTA route 59 at the 1st St Nortech Pkwy stop which is about 0.6 miles from the site.
 The site is also accessible by bike.

 There are no restrooms and no drinking water available at the site.
 It is also very exposed to the sun, with little shade available.
-There is almost no walking required at volunteer days, but any possible walking is on uneven ground with no trails.
+The restoration site is a short walk from the parking area along uneven ground with no trails.

 OUR TEAM AT ALVISO

-Project Manager Claire Grist manages our work at Alviso, along with Ecologist Hannah Cunningham.
-Any questions about our work at Alviso can be directed to Claire Grist.
+Project Manager Hannah Cunningham manages our work at Alviso, along with Restoration Specialist Serena Myjer.
+Any questions about our work at Alviso can be directed to Hannah Cunningham.